Protecting and Improving Medicare

 Caregivers are often torn by the impossible choice of taking care of a family member or earning less for themselves and their family.
-Lowey believes that caretakers’ retirement security should not be financially punished for providing needed care for loved ones.
+Lowey believes that caretakers’ retirement security should not be threatened because they provide needed care for loved ones.

-That is why Lowey introduced the Social Security Caregiver Credit Act that would create a credit that would be added to earnings to calculate future benefits.
+That is why Lowey introduced H.R.
+4126, the Social Security Caregiver Credit Act, that would create a credit that would be added to earnings to calculate future benefits.
 The credit is progressive and varies on an income-based sliding scale, and phases out when the caregiver makes more than the average national earnings.
 The amount credited would be used by the Social Security Administration to calculate future benefits.

 Preventing Scams against Vulnerable Seniors

 To learn about how Lowey is helping prevent sophisticated scams that prey on vulnerable seniors, click here.